 Tim Walz was both a Mankato High teacher and a serviceman in the U.S. Army National Guard when, in 2004, he took two of his students to hear a speech by President George W. Bush in his hometown of Mankato, Minnesota.

 Tim (Timothy James) Walz was born on April 1964 in West Point, Nebraska as the son of James and Darlene Walz.
 Tim is of Irish, Swedish, and German ancestry.
 Tim Walz is Minnesota’s 41st governor serving the state from January 2019.
+This post celebrates Tim Walz-a short biography.

 Mr. Walz served as Minnesota Representative to the House for the state’s first congressional district in the period 2007 through 2018.
 Check out this video about Tim Walz giving his acceptance speech after he won the Minnesota governor race: